EsotericSoftware/spine-runtimes/spine-sfml/cpp/README.md

 ## Spine version

-spine-sfml works with data exported from Spine 3.6.xx.
+spine-sfml works with data exported from Spine 3.7.xx.

-spine-sfml supports all Spine features.
+spine-sfml supports all Spine features except two color tinting.

-spine-sfml does not yet support loading the binary format.

 ## Usage
 1. Create a new SFML project.
 See the [SFML documentation](http://www.sfml-dev.org/tutorials/2.1/) or have a look at the example in this repository.
 2. Download the Spine Runtimes source using git (`git clone https://github.com/esotericsoftware/spine-runtimes`) or download it as a zip via the download button above.
-3. Add the sources from `spine-c/spine-c/src/spine` and `spine-sfml/src/spine` to your project
+3. Add the sources from `spine-cpp/spine-cpp/src/spine` and `spine-sfml/src/spine` to your project
-4. Add the folder `spine-c/spine-c/include` to your header search path.
+4. Add the folder `spine-cpp/spine-cpp/include` to your header search path.
 Note that includes are specified as `#inclue <spine/file.h>`, so the `spine` directory cannot be omitted when copying the source files.

 See the [Spine Runtimes documentation](http://esotericsoftware.com/spine-documentation#runtimesTitle) on how to use the APIs or check out the Spine SFML example.